RobTheTeacher/git-guide/html/README-TEAM-2.md

 Task 5)

-Add a footer to your page.
+Add an area to your page showing how to push a new branch

 --------------------------------------